delorenj/did-stuff/README.md

 }
 ```

-## Testing (because we're professionals... sort of)
+## Testing (because we're professionals)

 Run `pytest` and cross your fingers.
-If all tests pass, celebrate!
-If they fail, well, that's future-you's problem.

 ## Contributing

 Found a bug?
 Want to add a feature?
 Pull requests welcome!
-We're all about that collaborative spirit (at least until the AI overlords deem human collaboration unnecessary).
+We're all about that collaborative spirit (at least until the AI entities deem human collaboration unnecessary).

 ### Getting Started

 1. Fork the repo (it's like adopting a digital pet,
  but with more responsibility)
-2. Clone it locally (bring that pet home)
+2. Clone it locally
 3. Create a new branch: `git checkout -b feature/skynet-integration` or `git checkout -b fix/cyborg-DoD-backdoor`
 4. Make your changes
 5. Write or update tests
 6. Run the test suite
 7. Commit your changes with a clear message (or better yet, dogfood it with this tool)
 8. Push your branch: `git push origin your-branch-name`
-9. Open a pull request and the maintainers will take a look
+9. Open a pull request

 ### Contribution Guidelines

 - **Be Creative**: We encourage innovative ideas.
-If you can make this tool predict the future, we're all ears!
 - **Flexibility First**: Make your features adaptable.
 It should work whether we're using AWS, OpenAI, or anything else (within reason).
 Bonus points if we can make it repo-agnostic too!
 - **Documentation**: Update the README or add comments.
 - **Testing**: Add tests.
 There really is no excuse anymore not to.
 - **Code Style**: Follow the project's style.

-- **Commit Messages**: Write clear messages.
-Feel free to add your own personality or tone if you want - if you contribute, you earned the right.
+- **Commit Messages**: Whatever
 - **Pull Requests**: Keep them focused.
 One feature per PR.

 ### Feature Requests and Bug Reports

 - Use GitHub Issues.
-It's like a suggestion box, but for code.
 - Describe issues clearly.
 "It's broken" is not helpful.
-"Want tO adD supPort for Tonny the JacKRabbit" is both helpful and concerning.

 - Label issues appropriately.
-It helps us pretend we're organized.

 ### Community and Communication

 - Be respectful.
 Remember, we're all in this together.
 - Ask questions.
 There are no stupid questions.
 Kind of.
 But the point is please just ask either way!
 No judgement!
 It takes a village to level up a developer.
 - Join our community chat (if we ever create one).
-It's like a digital water cooler, but with more memes.

 ### Licensing

 By contributing, you agree your code will be licensed under the project's license.
-No takesy-backsies!

 ### Review Process

 - Maintainers will review your contribution.
 They might be human.
 No guarantees.
 - Be open to feedback.
-It's like code therapy, but free.
 - Stay responsive.
 We promise we won't keep you hanging... unless our skulls are busy being crushed by the titanium alloy exoskeleton of a T-800.

-Together, I think we can make this a standard tool in the toolbelt.

-## Disclaimer

-Use at your own risk.
-Side effects may include improved commit history, confused coworkers, and an existential crisis about the nature of productivity.

 ---